SopraIt/skus_classifier/README.md

   -d DATASET, --dataset DATASET
                         runs classification on the specified dataset
                         (previously created)
-  -i IMG, --img IMG     the path to the PNG image to classify -l {debug,info,warning,error,critical}, --loglevel {debug,info,warning,error,critical}
+  -i IMG, --img IMG     the path to the image to classify -l {debug,info,warning,error,critical}, --loglevel {debug,info,warning,error,critical}
                         the loglevel, default to error
 ```